observablehq/framework/docs/layout/grid.md

 To see these examples change dynamically, adjust the page width or collapse the sidebar on the left.

-As with any CSS provided by the CLI, you can mix in standard CSS to customize pages.

 ## Classes

 The following CSS classes are provided for grid layouts: